US consumer borrowing tops $4 trillion for first time

 WASHINGTON — Consumer borrowing rose at a slower pace in December, but that still pushed total borrowing to a new record above $4 trillion for the first time.

-The Federal Reserve says borrowing increased by $16.6 billion in December after a $22.4 billion advance in November.
+The Federal Reserve said Thursday that borrowing increased by $16.6 billion in December after a $22.4 billion advance in November.
 The December increase nudged the total up to a record $4.01 trillion.
 Borrowing had crossed the $3 trillion mark back in June 2013.

 Borrowing in the category that includes credit cards rose by $1.7 billion in December, down from a $4.8 billion November increase.
 Borrowing in the category that covers auto loans and student loans rose by $14.8 billion following a larger $17.6 billion gain the previous month.